 Equivalent Course(s): CMST 25620, EALC 35620, EALC 25620, CMST 35620, SIGN 26070

 MAAD 15630.
 Television in an Age of Change.
 100 Units.

-As streaming options proliferate, we think of television today in a moment of upheaval, but the history of television is a history of a medium in flux.
-This course will provide an overview of television theory and U.S. television history, using specific programs and theoretical concepts to explore major shifts in television's relationship to audiences, technology, and other media-all in an effort to answer, or complicate, the question, "What is television?"
-This course counts towards the Media History requirement for the MAAD program.
+As streaming options proliferate, we think of television today as a medium in a moment of upheaval; but, since its beginnings, television has always been in flux.
+This course will provide an introductory overview of television theory and U.S. television history.
+We will watch and analyze a range of programming and explore ongoing shifts in television's relationship to audiences, technology, and other media forms in an effort to answer-and complicate-the question, "What is television?"

 Instructor(s): Ilana Emmett Terms Offered: Winter

 MAAD 16001.
 Censorship in East Asia: The Case of Colonial Korea.
 100 Units.